Postdoctoral Fellowship Positions

 Predoctoral Fellowship Positions

-Our staff includes 4-5 Predoctoral Fellows who are Doctoral students in Clinical Psychology at City College.
-The Predoctoral Fellows work one day per week providing short-term psychotherapy to Graduate Center students.
+Our staff includes 6-7 Predoctoral Fellows who are advanced Doctoral students in Clinical and Counseling Psychology programs in NYC.
+The Predoctoral Fellows work part-time providing short-term psychotherapy to Graduate Center students.
 Together with our core staff, they co-lead workshops and groups.
-As part of their training, they also participate in staff-run case conferences and reading seminars, and are supervised by senior staff and our outside supervisors.
+As part of their training, they also participate in case conferences and reading seminars, and are supervised by senior staff and our outside supervisors.

 Our Fellows are supervised by SCS staff members, and by outside supervisors who volunteer their time.
 All of our supervisors are licensed clinical psychologists or psychiatrists, and most are also graduates of advanced training programs in psychotherapy.